 Start Your Morning at Chiropractic College With in-Depth Classroom Theory

-If you were a student at Sherman College, your day might start with a course in neuroanatomy, chiropractic technique, philosophy, or one of the many other classes that constitutes a Sherman College education.
-At Sherman College, you don’t just learn the theory behind vertebral subluxation, you also learn the art of performing precise, specific adjustments, and the philosophy, or the “why,” of chiropractic.
+If you were a student at Sherman College, your day might start with a course in neuro anatomy or chiropractic technique philosophy.
+At Sherman College, you don’t just learn the theory behind vertebral subluxation, you learn the art of performing precise, specific adjustments and the “why,” of chiropractic.
 You’ll even develop business success and communication skills so that you are prepared to open your very own practice after graduation.

 Take a Break at The Farmer’s Table in Between Classes

 After your first class ends, you might have a small break before your next class.
-You could decide to use that time to ask your instructor a few questions, or maybe even pop into Sherman College’s extensive library for a quick study session.
+You could use that time to ask your instructor a few questions, or maybe pop into Sherman College’s extensive library for a quick study session.

-Once it gets close to lunch time, you might want to use your break to grab a quick bite with some friends at The Farmer’s Table—Sherman College’s on campus café.
+Around lunch time, you might use your break to grab a quick bite with some friends at The Farmer’s Table—Sherman College’s on campus café.
 At The Farmer’s Table, you could enjoy a tasty meal made fresh using produce from local farmers.
-You could chat with your friends about an upcoming assignment you might all be working on, or discuss the rewarding career path you’d like to pursue once you’ve completed your chiropractor training.
+You could chat with your friends about an upcoming assignment or discuss the career path you’d like to pursue once you’ve completed your chiropractor training.

 Get Hands-On Chiropractor Training at Sherman College’s On-Campus Clinic

 Hands-on training is an important part of any Sherman College education.
-That’s because we know that the best foundation for your future chiropractic career is one that teaches you the theory behind chiropractic, as well as the practical skills chiropractors use on a daily basis.
+The best foundation for your future chiropractic career is one that teaches you the theory behind chiropractic and the practical skills chiropractors use on a daily basis.

-As a student intern, you’ll work under the close supervision of a licensed doctor, and take patient histories, perform examinations, and perform the specific adjustments your patients need to maintain health and function at their best.
+As an intern, you’ll work under the close supervision of a licensed doctor, take patient histories, give examinations, and perform the specific adjustments your patients need to maintain health and function at their best.

 Enjoy an Evening at Chiropractic College

 When you pursue studies at Sherman College, your day doesn’t have to end when classes do.
 Our thriving campus community is filled with clubs, and other extracurricular activities for students to enjoy.
-Whether you want to deepen your faith and love of chiropractic at the Christian Chiropractic Club or build up your network by joining international organizations like the World Congress of Chiropractic Students—there are plenty of opportunities for students to explore their interests.
+Whether you want to deepen your love of chiropractic at the Christian Chiropractic Club or build up your network by joining the World Congress of Chiropractic Students, there are plenty of opportunities for students to explore their interests.

 Are you ready to begin your education at a top chiropractic college?

-Discover why our students love studying at Sherman College by booking a visit to our beautiful and friendly campus.
+Discover why our students love studying at Sherman College by registering a visit to our beautiful and friendly campus.